bamfdragon/bamfdragon/README.md

 <div align="center">

 ```
-     ! ` I am generally reclusive, and may only choose to interact with close friends.
+     ! ` I am generally reclusive, and may only choose to speak with close friends.
-     It is not common that I choose to interact with others, but you're always free to approach if you'd like!
+     It is not common that I interact with others, but you're always free to approach if you'd like!

 I tend to block freely however and tend to not take kindly to persistence.
 ```